beadams86/HugoPortfolio/content/portfolio/oceanrepo.md

 +++
 date = "2020-04-20"
-title = "Design System, Component Library, & Logo for Ocean Science Org" blurb = "A well respected oceanographic data management office was in serious need of a new website that not only reflected their organization's prestige, but was also more intuitive for their wide range of user types.
+title = "Full UI/UX Overhaul for an Ocean Sciences Org" blurb = "A well respected oceanographic data management office was in serious need of a new website that not only reflected their organization's prestige, but was also more intuitive for their wide range of user types.
 It was up to me to work with the organization's leaders to create a modern, relevant design system, as well as a flexible component library that could be used to build out the website.
 To help validate the designs we did some user testing with a prototype of the website, and I even designed a new, fresh logo as a fun, bonus deliverable!" image = "images/portfolio/oceanrepo_preview.jpg" splash = "images/portfolio/oceanrepo_preview.jpg"